Clapton Square: Local history

 Hackney was a favourite residence of wealthy Londoners from the Middle Ages until the 19th century and the largest Middlesex parish included in the County of London (created 1889).
 Near the south-western corner it was about 1,800 metres north of the bar (gate) of London at Bishopsgate.
 From here a section of Ermine Street under various names led north for 3,800 metres to enter Tottenham at Stamford Hill.
 For part of its length, as Stoke Newington Road and High Street, it formed Hackney's western boundary.
 The parish stretched eastward about 3,600 metres to Temple Mills on the river Lea.
 Besides Hackney village, the parish included Dalston, Shacklewell, Stamford Hill, Upper and Lower Clapton, Homerton, Hackney Wick, and parts of Stoke Newington village and Kingsland.
 The area of the parish was estimated with some accuracy at 3300 acres in 1765 and 1831.

 The Great Plague of London and the Great Fire of London the following year, 1666, commended less densely populated land immediately around the city to those conducting high level business in the city.
 Daniel Defoe, who lived in the border-village of Stoke Newington, described Hackney in the 1720s as comprising "twelve hamlets" and "having so many rich citizens that it contained nearly a hundred coaches".
 Hackney House was put up for the governor of the Bank of England, Stamp Brooksbank (d.
 1756).
 An earlier neighbour was a prominent expander of (the Honourable) East India Company.

-The London Building Act of 1774 was applied for many decades and presented a persuasive model into the 20th century.
+The London Building Act 1774 (14 Geo.
+3. c.
+78) was applied for many decades and presented a persuasive model into the 20th century.
 Dubbed the Black Act among some landlords because of its heavy impositions, it was passed to mitigate fire risk.
 It specified all houses to be of brick, windows recessed and with roofs of slate which do not overhang.

 Listed buildings around the square that are local landmarks are the medieval St Augustine's Tower, the Tudor period Sutton House, the neo-classical Church of St John-at-Hackney, and the High Victorian Round Chapel, Lower Clapton.